awsdocs/amazon-mq-developer-guide/doc_source/welcome.md

 ## What Are the Main Benefits of Amazon MQ?<a name="main-benefits"></a>

++ **Security** – You control [who can create and modify brokers](amazon-mq-security.md#amazon-mq-api-authentication-authorization) and [who can send messages to and receive messages from](amazon-mq-security.md#activemq-authentication-authorization) an ActiveMQ broker\.
+Amazon MQ encrypts messages at rest and in transit using encryption keys that it manages and stores securely\.

++ **Durability** – To ensure the safety of your messages, Amazon MQ stores them on [redundant shared storage](amazon-mq-broker-architecture.md)\.

++ **Availability** – You can create a [single\-instance broker](single-broker-deployment.md) \(comprised of one broker in one Availability Zone\), or an [active/standby broker for high availability](active-standby-broker-deployment.md) \(comprised of two brokers in two different Availability Zones\)\.
+For either broker type, Amazon MQ automatically provisions infrastructure for high availability\.

-+ **Accelerated migration** – Amazon MQ supports industry\-standard APIs and protocols so you can migrate from your existing message broker without rewriting application code\.
++ **Enterprise readiness** – Amazon MQ supports industry\-standard APIs and protocols so you can [migrate from your existing message broker](amazon-mq-migrating.md) without rewriting [application code](amazon-mq-working-java-example.md)\.

-+ **Reduced cost** – Amazon MQ provides cost\-efficient and flexible messaging capacity—you pay for broker instance and storage usage as you go\.

-+ **Operation offloading** – Amazon MQ manages the administration and maintenance of ActiveMQ brokers and automatically provisions infrastructure for high availability\.
++ **Operation offloading** – You can [configure many aspects of your ActiveMQ broker](amazon-mq-broker-configuration-parameters.md), such as predefined destinations, destination policies, authorization policies, and plugins\.
+Amazon MQ controls some of these configuration elements, such as network transports and storage, simplifying the maintenance and administration of your messaging system in the cloud\.

 ## How Is Amazon MQ Different from Amazon SQS or Amazon SNS?<a name="difference-from-sqs-sns"></a>